Do We Use CLI or Non-CLI Termination?

 If your call goes out on a CLI route the received party will likely see your callerID information, if your route goes out on a non-CLI route they will see either a blocked call or some generic number.

-Having CLI or not having CLI in and of itself shouldn't affect call quality.
+Having CLI or not having CLI in and of itself doesn't have to affect call quality.

 A little deeper into the looking glass, however:

-CLI routes are typically "white" whereas non-CLI routes are often "grey".
+CLI routes are typically "white" whereas non-CLI routes are often "grey" or even "black".

 A white route is a route where the termination is legal on the remote end.